-That is exactly what I tried to create here.
-A different kind of Madeleine, with flavour inspired by the upcoming winter season.
-So I settled on brown sugar, chocolate, and hazelnuts.
-I folded some Scottish oatmeal into the batter for some extra nutrients.
+This is a different kind of Madeleine, with flavours inspired by the upcoming winter season: brown sugar, chocolate, and hazelnuts.
+I also folded some Scottish oatmeal into the batter for some extra nutrients.
 If you’ve never baked with oats before, don’t worry.
-I baked a lot of recipes with oatmeal or oat flour and it rarely influences the flavour.
+I baked a lot of recipes with oatmeal and oat flour and it rarely influences the flavour.
 If anything, it. adds a slight nutty taste once in a while.

 After making the batter, allow it to cool in the fridge for 15 minutes.
 Doing so will harden the butter, which prevents it from evaporation during baking.
-This will ensure the Madelines are moist.
+This ensuring the Madelines are moist.

 When it comes to greasing the pan, I use butter at room temperature and rub it well into the grooves.
 I find melted butter tends to slide into the bottom of the pan, and the Madeleines could stick to the upper edges during baking.

 For the glaze I used semi-sweet chocolate, but if you are baking them with children in mind you could also use milk chocolate.
 You could also replace the hazelnuts with toasted pecans, or other nuts.
 And if anyone has a nut allergy, you could garnish the madeleines with caramelized orange zest instead.

 And finally, here you have the recipe for the brown sugar madeleines with chocolate hazelnut glaze:

 Brown Sugar Madeleines with Chocolate Hazelnut Glaze